paulbgtr/bukuniki/markdown/faq.md

 ## Is the app free?

-Yes, bukuniki is a completely free and open-source web app that is supplied under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+Yes, bukuniki is a completely free and open-source web app that is licensed [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 ## How can I support the project?